GG666/Lecture/Chpater1 (C++_English).md

     void fun1(int, int, int);
 ```

-2. Those fucntions have at least a different type of data parameter.
+2. Those functions have at least one different type of data parameter.

 ```C++
     void fun2(int, char)
     void fun2(float, char)
 ```

-3. Those parameters of the functions be in a different order
+3. Those parameters of the functions be in a different order.

 ```C++
     void fun3(char, int, float)